moreshwarp/Full-Stack-JavaScript-Developer/cld3fjb5z000909mhhe5pamn3.md

 * ➿ `loop`: will keep playing the audio in the loop.

-* `muted`: It's a the attribute with a boolean value where the option to mute the audio 🔉 is provided when the page is loaded.
+* `muted` 🔕: It's an attribute with a boolean value where the option to mute the audio 🔉 is provided when the page is loaded.

 ```xml